vadimv/server-components/README.md

 ### HTTP Request routing and path mapping

-To resolve an initial application state from an HTTP request during the page's initial rendering, create a routing function and provide it as an application's parameter:
+To resolve an initial application's state from an HTTP request during the page's initial rendering, create a routing function and provide it as an application's parameter:

 ```java